techidaily/site-facebook/source/_posts/charting-the-course-of-my-virtual-journey-starts-with-facebook.md

 ## How to Find Out How Old Your Facebook Account Is Using Old Posts

  Another way to find out when you created your Facebook account is by checking your oldest posts.
 This might sound daunting if you regularly post on Facebook, but it isn't.
-You can easily[find old posts on your Facebook timeline](https://www.makeuseof.com/tag/5-tools-help-find-anything-facebook-timeline/) without the endless scrolling.
+You can easily [find old posts on your Facebook timeline](https://www.makeuseof.com/tag/5-tools-help-find-anything-facebook-timeline/) without the endless scrolling.

  Click your profile picture, then go to**Settings and privacy > Activity log** .
 Then select the**Posts** option on the left menu under**Your activity across Facebook** .